 Hydraquip, Inc. (formerly Hydraquip Distribution, Inc.) (HYD) and Hydraquip Custom Systems, Inc. (HCSI).
-Hydraquip, Inc. continued the traditional value-added products business, and Hydraquip Custom Systems, Inc. focused on the marine and complete systems arm of the company.
+Hydraquip, Inc. continued the traditional value-added products business, and HCSI focused on the marine and complete systems arm of the company.
 EOHI became the holding company and parent of HYD and HCSI, providing accounting, marketing, human resources, legal, information technology, and management services.

-The Company continued to grow with Supreme Integrated Technology, Inc. (SIT), a subsidiary of EOHI created in 2008 to focus on structural design and complete system integration.
-In 2011, MMRE, Inc. was incorporated as an EOHI subsidiary to handle the real property holdings of the Company.
+The Company continued to grow by adding Supreme Integrated Technology, Inc. (SIT), a subsidiary of EOHI created in 2008 to focus on structural design and complete system integration.
+In 2011, MMRE, Inc. was incorporated to be an EOHI subsidiary handling the real property holdings of the Company.

 2013 was a busy year for EOHI.
 The Company acquired the assets of the Louisiana based Huber, Inc. in May, bringing two new Louisiana locations to the Company.
-In July, EOHI acquired the Florida based distribution company, Gulf Controls Company, LLC, which was repositioned as Gulf Controls Company, Inc. (GCC).
+Then in July, EOHI acquired the Florida based distribution company, Gulf Controls Company, LLC, which was repositioned as Gulf Controls Company, Inc. (GCC).
 GCC was founded in 1969 by George Johnson and Andrew DeBoer.